 Are you looking for the ultimate chocolate cake?
 One you can make without a lot of work and fuss?
 You need this gluten free crock pot lava cake in your life.
 It is so easy to make, and everyone is going to devour it!

-Serve this incredible crock pot lava cake warm, with a scoop of ice cream or a drizzle of chocolate sauce.
-Even after cooking this cake in a slow cooker, the exterior of the cake is crisp and tender, with a rich, chocolate flavor that complements the warm, melted center.
+Serve this incredible crock pot lava cake warm with a scoop of ice cream or a drizzle of chocolate sauce.
+Even after cooking it in a slow cooker, the exterior is crisp and tender, with a rich, chocolate flavor that complements the warm, melted center.

 I made the lava cake.
 I used cooked butterscotch pudding instead of instant chocolate because it's what I had.
 The cake was amazing and a huge hit with my family."